Jim247/pet-task/README.md

 ```bash
 npm run setup
 ```
-This will install dependencies, generate Prisma client, and set up the database.
+This will install dependencies, generate Prisma client, set up the database, and populate with sample data.

 ### Daily Development Commands